NSResident/Ryan-Webber-ITP-Blog/content/ITP So Far/2 Weeks In, Where Am I.md

 The three themes have definitely been **interaction**, **story**, and **play**, but how do they all relate?

 - Has my definition of interaction changed? [[Week 2 - Reading Research]]
-- What is my story?
+- What is my story? -
-- What is my aesthetic? [[Taste - Visual Language]]
+- What is my aesthetic? [[Taste]]
-- What do I want my work to be about?
+- What do I want my work to be about? -
-- Am I enjoying myself?
+- Am I enjoying myself? -
-- What message do I want to convey?
+- What message do I want to convey? -
 - Am I doing enough?
 Too much? [[Week 1 ToDo]] [[Week 2 ToDo]]

 ### Have my Goals Changed?